Sign up to our newsletter to learn about new programmes, tours, apartments and much more!

 Benvenuto in Italia!
 This morning you will arrive in Rome where you will be met at the airport by your private coach.
 Upon arrival at your hotel you will leave your luggage before enjoying some free time to explore the local area.
 You will then return to the hotel to meet your guide and coach for a specialist tour of Rome.
-During your tour, you will cover many of the major sites including the Vatican City, Colosseum, Capitoline and Pantheon.
+During your tour, you will cover many of the major sites including the Colosseum, Forum, Pantheon and Vatican City, Colosseum.
 Rome is a city rich in architecture and history and you will find yourself in awe of the beautiful locations you will see throughout the afternoon.

 MORNING Visit to Colosseum